ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch19.md

 ![image](../images/ch19-fig02.png){style="width:6.5in"}
 :::

-There are other ROUGE variants beyond ROUGE-1 (the F1 scoreâ€"based ROUGE score for 1-grams):
+There are other ROUGE variants beyond ROUGE-1 (the F1 score""based ROUGE score for 1-grams):

 ROUGE-N Measures the overlap of n-grams between the candidate and